-Artifactory HA is an Active/Active clustered installation of Artifactory that provides a full set of true High Availability features and is provided as a part of the Artifactory Enterprise Value Pack.
+Artifactory HA is an Active/Active clustered installation of Artifactory that provides a full set of true High Availability features and is supported with an Artifactory Enterprise License.

 For full details please refer to Artifactory High Availability.

 Artifactory clustered Active/Passive architecture provides fast disaster recovery and can be implemented in one of the following two ways:

 Deployment on Fault-tolerant Storage

 Using a fault-tolerant disk mounted on another machine allows for a very short MTR (Mean Time to Recovery) in case the "active" server goes down.
 If Artifactory is deployed on a NAS or SAN the "passive" machine can immediately mount the storage, bootstrap Artifactory from it and start accepting requests in place of the originally "active" machine that is has gone down.